Bromigo-CAPK/RedM-Inventory-Image-Renaming-Tool-/README.md

 	* Update 1.02 21/12/25

 		- Button Fix

+		- Highlight "Blue" renamed entries

+		- Highlight "Green" Matches (Check they are correct before renaming)

+		- Added Backup option (good for removing images from image pack)

 		- Rename/Backup Folder fix

-		- Added Backup option (good for removing images from image pack)

 To-Do & Knowen Bugs:

 	* Unstable when Analyzing (can crash when interacting with the app while analyzing)